wp-plugins/terms-of-use-2/readme.txt

 * The date the user agreed is displayed on the profile page with a link to the terms.
 * Option to clear all agreement dates when the terms are changed so users will need to reaccept terms.
 * Option to show agreement date on profile.
+* Shortcode [terms-of-use] for use in pages or posts for WordPress version 2.8 and above.

 If you would like to move the users' Terms of Use link, simply change 'index.php' on line 14 of 'tou-config.php'.